Wemisiu/codepath-prework/README.md

 ## Notes

+- Improve the UI by using different fonts/colors/background
+- Feel free to play around with other elements, such as image views, textfields, etc.
+- Implement a way to change the color of the text as well

 Describe any challenges encountered while building the app.

 Step 3: Connecting UI to Logic I had trouble opening the storyboard file and dragging the button to the ViewController class.